Katie, one of our Latin America Travel Consultants, gives her top tips of how to create an unforgettable trip to the Galapagos Islands…

 On hearing about the recent opening of the much talked about Pikaia Lodge, which brings a third addition to the luxury accommodations available on Santa Cruz along with Finch Bay Eco Resort and the Galapagos Safari Camp, I wanted to test the waters myself and understand the difference between staying on board an expedition boat and on terra firma.

 The main attraction of staying on land in a lodge, rather than on a boat, is that you can experience a greater level of comfort, space and privacy.
 There is a wider choice of food because even though most of the food is imported to the Galapagos, food storage can be limited on a boat.
 Although some of the boats are slowly implementing complimentary internet access on board (La Pinta & Silversea), due to the remoteness of some of the islands it is usually slow and involves additional cost.

-The lodges can organize plentiful activities and may suit active people because you can hire or borrow bicycles, organize longer hikes and have space to go for a run and explore independently.
-At Finch Bay, they have a full activity program, including a surf school and introduction to diving courses for kids and adults.
+The lodges can organise plentiful activities and may suit active people because you can hire or borrow bicycles, organise longer hikes and have space to go for a run and explore independently.
+At Finch Bay, they have a full activity programme, including a surf school and introduction to diving courses for kids and adults.

 Guests at the quirky Galapagos Safari Camp have the choice of two day boats which gives them slightly more choice and flexibility.
 On a day trip you have lunch on board and there’s almost always a chance to snorkel with wildlife, whether it’s a penguin or a turtle, it is the most extraordinary experience!

 Turtle & School of Fish in the Galapagos

 The majority of guests however opt to take a cruise in the Galapagos, because it allows for the most coverage of the islands and the boat can move from site to site while you’re enjoying lunch, or sleeping at night, so it maximises your time on the islands themselves and you get to see more of the extraordinary wildlife than if based on land.